 Glue guns are the mainstay of the crafting world, making thousands of projects possible.
 They work with materials ranging from paper and lace to wood and metal.
-It is inexpensive to get started, and with glue sticks readily available, using a glue gun could not be easier to use.
+It is inexpensive to get started, and with glue sticks readily available, using a glue gun could not be easier.

 A glue gun is a hand-held tool into which you feed a solid glue stick.
 A heating element in the body of the gun melts the glue, and the adhesive flows out the glue gun’s metal, cone-shaped tip as the glue stick is forced through the gun.